Devin Askew: Recruiting

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "Kentucky 2020 Basketball Commitments".
+Rivals.
+Retrieved April 15, 2021.; "2020 Kentucky Wildcats Recruiting Class".
+ESPN.
+Retrieved April 15, 2021.; "2020 Team Ranking".
+Rivals.
+Retrieved April 15, 2021.;

 College career

 Askew was a starter for most of his freshman season at Kentucky despite struggling.
 As a freshman, he averaged 6.5 points and 2.9 assists per game, as his team finished with a 9–16 record.
 After the season, Askew transferred to Texas.

 As a sophomore, Askew saw his minutes cut in half due to the depth the Longhorns had.
 He averaged 2.1 points, 0.9 rebounds, and 1.3 assists per game in 14.9 minutes a game.
 Askew played in 34 games but only started in 3 of them.
 After the season, Askew transferred to California.

 In his junior year, Askew had his most productive year yet despite playing in just 13 games.
 He averaged 15.5 points, 3.4 rebounds, and 3.0 assists per game in 31.8 minutes a game, before going down with a hernia injury.
 In his senior year, Askew was only able to play 6 games before he injured his foot.
-At the end of his senior season, Askew transferred to Long Beach State for his final collegiate season.
+At the end of his senior season, Askew transferred to Long Beach State.

+At Long Beach State, Askew led the team in points per game, minutes played, steals, and assists.
+He led the Big West conference in free throw percentage and assists.
+He was named an Honorable Mention for the All Big West year end awards.
+He entered the transfer portal before choosing Villanova of the Big East Conference as his next stop for the 2025-2026 season.

+At Villanova, Askew started 2 games, coming off the bench in his other 31 appearances.
+He ended the season with his best 3pt shooting percentage of his career at 40.6% on 4.8 attempts per game.
+He was named the Big East Conference's Sixth Man of the Year.

+Professional career

+After going undrafted in the 2026 NBA draft, Askew joined the Phoenix Suns for the 2026 NBA Summer League.

 National team career

-In 2019, Askew helped the United States win its first gold medal at the FIBA 3x3 Under-18 World Cup in Ulaanbaatar, Mongolia.
+Askew represented the United States and won its first gold medal in the event at the 2019 FIBA 3x3 Under-18 World Cup in Ulaanbaatar, Mongolia.
+He was teammates with Nimari Burnett, Dawson Garcia and Ethan Morton.